InHouse-Banana/DataScientistChallenge/README.md

 		![baseline_distribution_numerical_features](images/baseline_distribution_numerical_features.png)

 	- The target `default.payment.next.month` is unbalanced hence, after doing the train/test split the minority class `default.payment.next.month = 1` will be upscaled.
+This is done at this stage otherwise there would be leakage of elements from training into the testing set.

 		![baseline_targets_distribution](images/baseline_targets_distribution.png)

 	- Some combinations of categorical features have very few elements hence it's hypothesised that they will hamper the model performance.

 		![baseline_combination_categories](images/baseline_combination_categories.png)

+	7. One-hot encoding of the categorical features takes place at this stage, before splitting the dataset into train/test, this way the encoder has access to all the categorical features in the set.

 ## Part 2: Prediction Modeling